hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ## WidgetSpec

 `WidgetSpec` is the contract between the app and the widget.
 It’s versioned and designed to be:

 - Strictly typed (Codable)
 - Easy to validate/repair
 - Deterministic to render

 ### v0 (current direction)

+- Content:
-- Content: `name`, `primaryText`, optional `secondaryText`
+  - `name`, `primaryText`, optional `secondaryText`
-- Layout tokens: axis/alignment/spacing/line limits
+- Layout tokens:
+  - axis / alignment / spacing / line limits
-- Style tokens: padding/corner/background/accent/typography tokens
+- Style tokens:
+  - padding / corner / background / accent / typography tokens
+- Shared renderer:
-- Shared renderer: a single SwiftUI view that both the app previews and the widget render through
+  - a single SwiftUI view that both the app previews and the widget render through

 ---